 8. Geranium Essential Oil

 Geranium essential oil is used in menstruation and menopause related issues.
 However it is one of the less researched oils compared to the rest.
 It can be used to relieve stress and anxiety during pregnancy and pre pregnancy stages but it is best to consult a doctor before using these oils.
+Geranium essential oil, known for its tranquilizing properties and efficacy in addressing menstruation and menopause-related issues, can also serve as a natural hemorrhoid treatment essential oil during pregnancy.

 9. Lemon Essential Oil